 Tight swaddling can also cause problems with hip development.
 Babies should have enough room to move their hips and knees freely when they are swaddled.
 If your baby is tightly swaddled with their legs extended straight, it can cause developmental dysplasia of the hip, a condition where the hip joint is prone to dislocation or is dislocated.

 4. Make Sure The Wrap Is Not Too Warm

 Another thing that you need to pay attention to when you swaddle your baby is overheating.
 We’ve already talked about using a light fabric like a cotton sheet or muslin for the wrap.
 Also ensure that your baby is not overdressed.
 A light suit might do in cool weather while a singlet and diaper should suffice when the weather is warm.
 And remember, if your baby starts sweating, it means they are too warm and the swaddle needs to be removed.

 5. Leave Arms Loose For Older Babies

 For babies aged between 0 and 3 months, bend the elbows and place the hands close to their chin and wrap their arms.
-This reduces the startle reflex where a baby pulls in their legs and arms when they hear a noise.
-If your baby is older, leave their arms free so that they can self-soothe.

 6. Lay Baby On The Back While Sleeping